CodyPedersen/tikchunk/README.md

 ## Contributing

 Contributions welcome!
 Please ensure any changes maintain semantic splitting behavior and include appropriate tests.
+As this project is open source, ensure minimum coverage constraints are met and include relevant property tests are created via hypothesis